-During the year, the Company demonstrated an overall good level of environmental performance and administrative compliance with the resource consents as defined in Section 1.1.4.
-There were three unauthorised incidents recorded at the site during the year.
+During the year, MASL demonstrated an overall high level of environmental performance and administrative compliance with the resource consents.
+There were no unauthorised incidents recorded at the site during the year.

-For reference, in the 2018-2019 year, consent holders were found to achieve a high level of environmental performance and compliance for 83% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 13% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2020-2021 year, consent holders were found to achieve a high level of environmental performance and compliance for 86% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 11% of the consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance remains at a good or high level.
+In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that MASL's performance remains at a good or high level.